Uncle Burger's

 In Food, Ipoh on July 17, 2006 at 2:16 pm

 Don’t ask me why they spelt Hollywood that way.
 Oh, I think I know – there’s another “Hollywood” kopitiam thingy in town, near the Jalan Pasir Pinji / Kampar Road junction.
-As far as I know, these two aren’t related … I think :roll:
+As far as I know, these two aren’t related … I think 🙄

 Anyways, this one – New Holly Wood – is located at the corner of Jalan Cecil Rae and … uh … Jalan Lee Kwee Foh (man, I didn’t even know of such a name for the street).
 Still dunno where ah?
 Well, ask around for the Canning Garden wet market: it’s at the corner of the only row of shophouses beside the market.
-No ping-pong to find ;-) The photo below shows the service road in front, with Jalan Cecil Rae being where you see the red brick wall at the background.
+No ping-pong to find 😉 The photo below shows the service road in front, with Jalan Cecil Rae being where you see the red brick wall at the background.

 Read the rest of this entry »